gdharper/dotfiles/guides/arch_install.md

 # Arch Installation

-These are the steps required to bootstrap a fresh Arch installation for my personal setup.
+Steps required to bootstrap a fresh Arch installation for my personal setup.
 *NB: If this guide is not completely followed, it is possible the install will not be in a bootable state and will have to be repaired / re-installed*

 1. Create live USB with bootable image
     *  Download arch .iso [here](https://www.archlinux.org/download/)